 - Locking in on a popular country, like France or Spain

-As a mathematics major earning a certificate in Middle Eastern studies, Gabby is proof that you don’t have to study your major while studying abroad.
+As a mathematics major earning a certificate in Middle Eastern studies, Beckford is proof that you don’t have to study your major while studying abroad.
 She’s also proof that prioritizing scholarships over places can send you down a rewarding path.

 In your search, consider scholarships to study abroad that will pay for your learning of a foreign language.
 You can also take classes for your major once you arrive.